urraka/texpack/README.md

 **Building:**

 Adapt makefile if needed.
 External dependencies are `libpng` and `zlib`.
-It also depends on `jsoncpp` and code from `RectangleBinPack` but that's embedded in the source.
+It also depends on `rapidjson` and code from `RectangleBinPack` but that stuff is embedded in the source.